Residence Life Philosophy

 EMU makes available a variety of living arrangements in an attempt to meet the developmental and social needs of students.
 Each residence hall houses men and women separated by floors.
 One exception to this is Northlawn, 4th floor.
 The following options are available.

-- Northlawn – houses 180 students; single rooms, double rooms, and 4-6 person suites available by application; dining room on ground level. *NL 4th - pre-professional floor for seniors (and some juniors in special situations), single rooms and two suites (up to 4 students); Application required.*
+Northlawn – houses 180 first year students in single rooms and double rooms; dining room on ground level. *NL 4th - pre-professional floor for seniors (and some juniors in special situations), single rooms and two suites (up to 4 students); Application required for 4th floor.*

-*EMU reserves the right to take prior student life and residence life violations into consideration when reviewing applications and proposals for Hillside Suites, Parkwoods Apartments, and Group Houses.
+*EMU reserves the right to take prior student life and residence life violations into consideration when reviewing applications and proposals for Cedarwood Living Communities, Hillside Suites, Parkwoods Apartments, and Group Houses.

 Single Rooms and Room Consolidation